-Washington's measles outbreak is a wake up call on childhood vaccination
+Washington's measles outbreak is a wake-up call on childhood vaccination

 Additionally, Multnomah County has particularly low vaccination rates.
 The county reports that only 66 percent of its two-year-olds were fully vaccinated in 2017.
 “We do know that we are below the herd immunity threshold,” Vines says.
 “Children who are not vaccinated often tend to go to the same school or be part of the same community.”

-The county was also recently exposed as having one of the country’s highest rates of non-medical vaccine exemptions.
-Researchers from the Baylor College of Medicine and the Texas Children’s Hospital Center for Vaccine Development found that during the 2016-17 school year, more than 700 kindergartners in the county were unvaccinated for non-medical reasons.
+The county was also recently exposed as having one of the country’s highest rates of nonmedical vaccine exemptions.
+Researchers from the Baylor College of Medicine and the Texas Children’s Hospital Center for Vaccine Development found that during the 2016-17 school year, more than 700 kindergartners in the county were unvaccinated for nonmedical reasons.

 Given the county’s low vaccination rates, Vines says, health officials were “disappointed but not surprised” to confirm a case of measles.
 “As much as our responsibility is to promote vaccine uptake, and we’re still of course leading with that message, we’ve also honed our skills on how to respond to measles,” she said.
 “Unfortunately, this is an outbreak that we have prepared for.”